 The Foundation works to expand access to mental and behavioral health services for children and youth by supporting organizations that provide counseling and therapy to families at the local level.

 The Foundation supports organizations that provide traditional and nontraditional therapies with an emphasis on trauma-informed care and measurement-based care.
 Additionally, The Foundation is interested in early diagnosis of mental health disorders through the integration of screenings performed by a child’s primary care provider during annual check-ups.

 The Foundation supports organizations that provide counseling and therapy in community-friendly, easily-accessible spaces.
 The Foundation also seeks to partner with organizations who provide therapeutic services to individuals coping with more complex mental health conditions.

-The Foundation’s focus in mental health is primarily:
+The Foundation’s focus in behavioral and mental health is primarily:

 Multi-year funding to support and expand the Pediatric Mood Disorders Network, which connects youth to mental health screenings and measurement-based care.

 Funding to support low-cost mental health counseling services for youth and families.

 Funding to support suicide prevention through education programming and community resources around mental health.